 Creating and Saving Temporary Run/Debug Configurations

-Sometimes you might need to run or debug a script, an application, or a test , without creating a dedicated run configuration.
-In this case, PyCharm provides a temporary run configuration.
+Sometimes you might need to run or debug a script, an application, or a test without creating a dedicated run configuration.
+In this case, you can use the temporary run configuration provided by PyCharm.

-Temporary run/debug configuration is added to the list of available configurations and works same way as the permanent run/debug configurations.
-You can change its settings using the Run/Debug Configuration dialog box and optionally save it as permanent.
+Temporary run/debug configuration is added to the list of available configurations and works same way as the permanent run/debug configuration.
+You can change its settings using the Run/Debug Configuration dialog and optionally save it as permanent.

-- On the context menu of the editor or Project view, choose .
+From the context menu of the editor or Project tool window, choose .